Buying real estate in Malaysia?

 What interest rates do US citizens get in Malaysia in 2026?

-The single factor that has the biggest impact on the interest rate a US citizen will be offered in Malaysia is your income stability and documentation quality, as banks price risk based on how confident they are in your ability to repay over the loan term.
+The single factor that has the biggest impact on the interest rate a US citizen will be offered in Malaysia is whether you earn income locally or abroad, because banks offer their best spreads to borrowers with stable Malaysian-sourced income and treat foreign-sourced income as higher risk, which pushes the rate up.

 Can I use US income to qualify in Malaysia right now?

-The documentation of US income that banks in Malaysia typically require from American applicants includes two to three years of federal tax returns, recent pay stubs or employment letters, bank statements showing regular salary deposits, and sometimes a letter from your employer confirming your position and compensation.
+The documentation Malaysian banks typically require from American applicants includes the last two years of US federal tax returns, recent pay stubs or employment letters, six months of bank statements showing consistent income deposits, and sometimes a letter from your employer confirming your role and salary.

 Get fresh and reliable information about the market in Malaysia